Instructions for accessing our Virtual Courthouse Experience Tour and live-streamed court proceedings will be available in October 2020.

-Created by the Multnomah Bar Foundation, these videos are worth sharing with your students ahead of the tour.
+Created by the Multnomah Bar Foundation, these videos can be shared with your students ahead of the in-person tour, or in addition to our virtual tour.
 They provide an overview of the court system and what to expect at the courthouse.

 The Courthouse: Part 1